Alfred Dehodencq: Life

-Dehodencq married Maria Amelia Calderon in 1857 in Cadiz, Spain.
+Dehodencq married Maria Amelia Calderon in 1857 in Cádiz, Spain.
 They had five children, three of whom (Emmanuel, Armand, and Marie) died as children, before their father.
-Their son Edmond, born in Cadiz in 1862, was called the Mozart of painting because he debuted at the Paris Salon at age eleven.
+Their son Edmond, born in Cádiz in 1862, was called the Mozart of painting because he debuted at the Paris Salon at age eleven.
 At age 18 he sculpted the bust that later adorned his father's gravesite.

 In 1863, after 15 years abroad, Dehodencq returned with this family to Paris.
 He was decorated with the Legion of Honour in 1870.
 He committed suicide on 2 January 1882, having been sick for a long time.
 He was buried in the Montmartre Cemetery.